AranOribu/Lostops/docs/infra/README.md

 #### Grafana

 Dashboard and monitoring tool, used to send alerts on message application like discord.
-Each metric will be humain readable, on a web interface exposed.
+Each metric will be human readable, on a web interface exposed.

 #### Docker